 - 7.1 Application forms for school places allow parents to express up to three preferences for school places.
 Parents should rank their preferences, so that if more than one preference can be agreed the one which the parent wants most is offered.
 However, the Local Authority considers all preferences to have equal value, e.g. one parent's first preference and another parent's second or third preference are to be considered equally against the admissions criteria.
-Late applications receive the lowest priority, i.e. they are only considered after all other applications which were received on time, unless it can be demonstrated with documentary evidence that the lateness of the form was beyond your control. - 7.2 Priority criteria for entry Autumn 2024 admissions and mid-term applications during 2024 / 2025 academic year
+Late applications receive the lowest priority, i.e. they are only considered after all other applications which were received on time, unless it can be demonstrated with documentary evidence that the lateness of the form was beyond your control. - 7.2 Priority criteria for entry Autumn 2025 admissions and mid-term applications during 2025 / 2026 academic year

-If there are too many requests, priority will be given to children in the appropriate age-range, whose parents applied on time, in the following order (see note i below):-
+If there are too many requests, priority will be given to children in the appropriate agerange, whose parents applied on time, in the following order (see note i below):-

 1st Children who are looked after and those children who were previously looked after children including children who appear to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (See note ii).
-2nd Pupils who live in the catchment area at the time of application (See note iii) 3rd Pupils who will have an older sibling attending Thringstone Primary School at the same time who live in the same house.
-(See notes iv and v).
-4th Children of staff who are employed at Thringstone Primary School (viii) 5th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
+2nd Pupils who live in the catchment area at the time of application (See note iii) 3rd Pupils who will have an older brother or sister attending Thringstone Primary School at the same time who live in the same house.
+(See notes iv).
+4th Pupils who are attending Little Acorns Pre-School at the point of application (see note v) 5th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
 (Professional documentation confirming the situation must be submitted with the application).
-(See note v).
+(See note vi).
 6th Pupils living nearest the school measured in a straight line distance (home to school front gate) (notes vi vii)